dachamf/Phone-book/readme.md

 Once unpacked or cloned use the console and navigate to the root directory of the given project and run the `composer update.`

-Also, the following content should be modified rename `.env.example` in `.env` and change parameters.
+Also, the following content should be modified, rename `.env.example` in `.env` and change parameters, put your environment parameters.

 ```
 DB_CONNECTION=mysql